greenbagels/ising/README.md

 # ising++

-A small program to perform Ising model simulations of a ferromagnet using mean-field approximations.
+A small C++ library to perform Ising model simulations of a ferromagnet.

 # Usage

-The program is set to run with sane defaults to generate a 2D example image when invoked with no arguments:
+The sample test program contained in `main.cpp` is configured by default to compute spin-spin correlation functions as a function of temperature, as well as measure average equilbrium energies and magnetizations (with their variances) for a sane set of default options.
+To do this, just build and run:

 ```
-./ising++
+make
+./ising
 ```

 But if you want, you can tailor the program to run large sims, sims of different